CS279-2017/VU-Marketplace/README.md

 Events Received by Server from Client (Client -> Server)
 1. register_email_address
--registers an email_address that must then be verified
+    1. registers an email_address that must then be verified
 2. register_verification_code
--verifies the email_address and creates a user, with username, password, etc.
+    1. verifies the email_address and creates a user, with username, password, etc.

 3. login
--logs a user in (adds them to active_users)
+    1. logs a user in (adds them to active_users)
 4. logout
--logs user out, updates user in database, removes user from active_users
+    1. logs user out, updates user in database, removes user from active_users

 5. make_listing
--creates a listing, adds to it to active_listings
+    1. creates a listing, adds to it to active_listings
 6. remove_listing

 7. make_transaction_request